 How about do both at the same time?
 Tourism and work.
 Travel the world, working!
 Well, that’s what we do!

 After 10 months on the road that combination, work + tourism, still scares me.
 Today, while writing this post, we are in Montevideo, Uruguay and it all started in Auckland, New Zealand.
-So far, we’ve been to Japan and Brazil and next week we’ll be in Chile (check here our South American plans).
+So far, we’ve been to Japan and Brazil and next week we’ll be in Chile (check here how our 9-month trip around South America was!)

 It may sound crazy, but it isn’t.
 In 10 months, we’ve been to only 4 countries and this is what facilitates the nomadic life and tourism.
 When on vacation, we think only in how to do more or visit more places in fewer days.
 It all about the free days you have instead of the moment and destination.
 We spent what was planned, not always and then back home relaxed but looking for the next one.